vardzz/vardzz/README.md

 ### ◈ PHILOSOPHY
 > *"Precision in logic, elegance in execution."*

 I am a Computer Science student and developer dedicated to building high-performance digital ecosystems.
-My work sits at the intersection of robust **Cloud Engineering** and sophisticated **User Experience**, ensuring that what is powerful is also beautiful.
+My work sits at the intersection of robust **Cloud Engineering**, sophisticated **User Experience** and **Machine Learning**, ensuring that what is powerful is also beautiful.

 ---